 What it is: Mashed potatoes layered with seafood and veggies

 Causa is a layered mashed potato cake (seasoned with lime juice and chilli) which can be filled with various ingredients.
 The most common are seafood, avocado, chicken salad, aji yellow peppers or eggs.
 It is usually made with yellow potatoes (papa amarilla).
-It is somewhat similar to a sandwich, though Peru also has the Sanguche de chicharron, a sandwich packed full of pork crackling and doused in a special sauce consisting of lime juice, yellow chilli and red onions.]
+It is somewhat similar to a sandwich, though Peru also has the Sanguche de chicharron, a sandwich packed full of pork crackling and doused in a special sauce consisting of lime juice, yellow chilli and red onions.

 What it is: Tea brewed with a Peruvian herb

-Muña is a Peruvian herb that found in the mountains that looks a bit like thyme and smells like mint.
+Muña is a Peruvian herb that is found in the mountains that looks a bit like thyme and smells like mint.
 It is said to have tons of medicinal properties, being used to repel insects, preserve food, and cure altitude sickness.
-The tea is also said to be a good digestive
+The tea is also said to be a good digestive.

 What it is: Peppers stuffed with meat